 Xie Siyi: China’s Xie will enter Tokyo as a favorite to win double gold at his first Olympics.
 In 2016, Xie missed out on a spot on the hyper-competitive Chinese diving team for Rio, but since has become a three-time World Champion on the 3m springboard.

-Other notable new faces: Samantha Bromberg (USA), Melissa Citrini-Beaulieu (CAN), David Dinsmore (USA), Daniel Goodfellow (GBR), Wang Han (CHN), Yang Hao (CHN), Yang Jian (CHN)
+Other notable new faces: Melissa Citrini-Beaulieu (CAN), Jordan Windle (USA), Daniel Goodfellow (GBR), Wang Han (CHN), Yang Hao (CHN), Yang Jian (CHN)